crystal-community/cr-config/README.md

   # This specific call will not invoke this runtime handler again, as the "client.host" will have already
   # recorded it's running runtime interceptors and not re-invoke them a second time.
   ServerConfig.instance.client.host

+  # optional_class is a third param you can, optionally, include in the block params that will be the base
+  # type of the config value stored as a String. i.e. for this `client.host` example, optional_class will be "String".
+  # If this were instead `client.port`, optional_class == "Int32" (note the lack of `?` or `| Nil` as part of the
+  # type declaration).
+This can be used to determine what type of response you should return.

   next "stable.example.com" if use_stable
 end